shmulib/CGLSP/README.md

 This can produce a section of the coils which is inferior or unsaleable.

-However, because of the relative settings required for different pairs of coils, the transition periods can be shortened by sequencing the coils such that consecutive pairs of coils have less wastage.
+However, because of the relative settings required for different pairs of coils, the transition periods can be shortened by sequencing the coils such that consecutive pairs of coils have better relative settings and therefore less wastage.

 Addtionally, because of phsyical differences in the individual coils, such as steel grade, some coils cannot be sequenced consecutively after other coils.